 - Ground insulation.
 The ground beneath the sleeping bag will steal the heat.
 A useful solution would be placing a blanket under the bag.
 Another solution is purchasing inflating mats.

 As you can see, there are numerous solutions and choices to heating a tent.
 Feel free to select the one that suits you the best.
-Never compromise, even if it costs an extra buck or two, because heat is an extremely important commodity in the outdoors.
+Never compromise, even if it costs an extra buck or two, because heat is an extremely important commodity at the outdoors.
 Make sure you know how to operate your heater, what safety features it has, and also use the tips I’ve mentioned by the end, to keep yourself even warmer.
 Stay safe (and warm) out there!